larry-robotics/coffee-n-coding/blog/content/00001-create-and-provide.md

 **Side Note:** Please use exceptions only for exceptional cases.
 This code throws a `std::runtime_error` to just illustrate the problem.
-Creating a file which already exists is far from being exceptional and should be handled in a different way.
+Creating a file that already exists is far from exceptional and should be handled differently, for instance with the approach drafted in this article.
 If it is impossible to recover from an error an exception is the right error strategy, for instance when accessing an out-of-bounds element inside a `std::vector` which could lead to a segmentation fault.